 - 8.1 Bringing together the results from the study and in particular the outputs of the housing needs and housing market models it is suggested that there is a significant need for additional affordable housing.
 In reality, the private rented sector will continue to house many people in this group due to the shortage of social rented housing.
 Additional supply through local authority affordable housing policies will be constrained by the economic viability of individual sites.
 It will therefore be for the council to take a view on realistic targets based on economic viability and policy priorities as well as the level of housing need. - 8.2 The draft NPPF identifies that local planning authorities should meet the full requirements for market and affordable housing in their housing market area.
 Local Plans should aim to meet objectively-assessed development requirements unless the impacts of doing so would significantly and demonstrably outweigh the benefits when assessed against the NPPF.
 As part of this assessment, we have worked with the County Council to develop projections for future population and household growth, taking account of demographic trends.
-Pre economic downturn migration trends would result in household growth in Purbeck of around 3,400 (170 per annum) which is in-line with completions over the past four years although the Council's Core Strategy makes provision for a lower figure of 120 dwellings per annum, which has been tested against the Habitats Regulations.
-A key part of the Core Strategy is based on delivering as much affordable housing as possible (subsidised by market housing) which is in line with the requirements of the draft NPPF. - 8.3 The availability of suitable land will be the most relevant factor in considering where development is located, particularly with a view to supporting sustainable development including access to employment, services and public transport.
+Pre economic downturn migration trends would result in household growth in North Dorset of around 5,500 (273 per annum) which is slightly above average completions over the past four years. - 8.3 The availability of suitable land will be the most relevant factor in considering where development is located, particularly with a view to supporting sustainable development including access to employment, services and public transport.
 Its location will also have a major impact upon the size type and tenure of housing built upon it.
-Our demographic change analysis provides an indication of where demands might exist at a sub-area level. - 8.4 In the affordable sector the evidence suggests that around 16% of additional housing should be intermediate affordable housing with a particular focus on intermediate rent for lower income households with limited levels of capital.
-The remaining 84% should be either affordable rented housing or social rented.
-These proportions are however based on the totality of housing need and it would not be unreasonable for the Council to plan for a different tenure split if it will assist in providing a greater number of additional affordable homes. - 8.5 In the market sector it is concluded that around 45% of additional homes should be larger (3 and 4+ bedroom) units with the same proportion (45%) in the affordable sector.

-8.6 Overall, the levels of both demand and need in the HMA are significant and the findings of the SHMA update can support the local authority to develop policies which will assist them in meeting housing needs and demands both now and into the future.
+Our demographic change analysis provides an indication of where demands might exist at a sub-area level. - 8.4 In the affordable sector the evidence suggests that around 14% of additional housing should be intermediate affordable housing with a particular focus on intermediate rent for lower income households with limited levels of capital.
+The remaining 86% should be either affordable rented housing or social rented.
+These proportions are however based on the totality of housing need and it would not be unreasonable for the Council to plan for a different tenure split if it will assist in providing a greater number of additional affordable homes. - 8.5 In the market sector it is concluded that around 59% of additional homes should be larger (3 and 4+ bedroom) units with a lower proportion (39%) in the affordable sector. - 8.6 Overall, the levels of both demand and need in the District are significant and the findings of the SHMA update can support the local authority to develop policies which will assist them in meeting housing needs and demands both now and into the future.